• Skip to primary navigation

 • Apple Watch

-You are here: Home / How to / How to tell if your Apple iPhone 14 screen is original or fake
+You are here: Home / Tips and Tricks / How to tell if your Apple iPhone 14 screen is original or fake

 How to tell if your Apple iPhone 14 screen is original or fake

-Last Updated On September 11, 2023 by Moses Johnson
+Last Updated on December 23, 2023 by Moses Johnson

 If you are currently using an iPhone 14 that wasn’t purchased from Apple, you may be using a screen that is not genuine without realizing it.
 The good news is that there are a few ways to check if your iPhone 14 display is original or not.
 We’ll explore them below.